Every lead has a next action

 Recruitment work remains tied to the study, site, coordinator, patient stage, and source instead of becoming a generic task list.

-When workflow status is current, weekly reporting can explain movement and blockers instead of only counting leads.
+When queue status is current, weekly reporting can explain movement and blockers instead of only counting leads.

 Buyers can see the product logic before a demo: the left side shows the active recruiting record, and the right side shows how the team moves from signal to next step.